Key takeaways

 Product Overview

-cto.new positions itself as the "completely free AI code agent" — a bold claim in a market where competitors like Claude Code and Cursor charge $20-200/month for comparable capabilities.
+cto.new launched as the "completely free AI code agent" — a bold claim in a market where competitors like Claude Code and Cursor charge $20-200/month for comparable capabilities.
 The platform handles the full development workflow: planning, code generation, testing, and creating pull requests.
+By mid-2026 the positioning broadened from coding agent to "build AI applications, agents, and startups," with multi-agent teams and an AI team marketplace.

 The product separates work into two modes: Chat for planning and ideation, and Tasks for actual code execution.
 This separation mirrors how senior developers work — thinking through problems before implementing solutions.